dhbrand/Projects/tutorials/launcherModule/README.md

 Type `vim launcher.slurm`

 Type `i` and the prompt at the bottom will say `Insert`.
-Use your arrow keys and change `<path_to_directory>` to the directory you are currently in which is the `$WORK` directory if you did not place the files somewhere else.
+Use your arrow keys and change `<path_to_directory>` to the directory you are currently in, which is the `$WORK` directory if you did not place the files somewhere else.
+Change `<allocation>` to your group's allocation for the system. m
 Then hit `Esc` and type `:wq` which tells Vim to save and quit.

 ## Generate Some Data